 You can set up the automatic trading plan at your broker using the ticker symbol for the stock or fund, how much you want to purchase on a regular basis and how often you want the trade to execute.
 The exact process for setting this up varies by broker, but these are the basics that you’ll need in any case.
 If you have further questions, your broker can help.

 And if your stock or fund pays dividends, it can be a good time to set up automatic dividend reinvestment with your broker.
 Any cash dividend will be used to purchase new shares, and you can often even buy fractional shares — putting the whole value of the dividend to work, rather than having it sit for a long time in cash earning little or next to nothing.
+So even as soon as the next dividend, your dividend will be earning dividends.

 Dollar-cost averaging is a simple way to help reduce your risk and increase your returns, and it works to take advantage of a volatile stock market.
 If you set up your brokerage account to buy stocks or funds automatically and regularly, then you can sit back and do the things you love, rather than spend your time investing.
 In investing, you can often get better results with less effort.